daron1337/jBessel/README.txt

 INSTALLATION REQUIREMENTS

-Operating systems: Linux or MacOsX
 Cython (http://cython.org/#download)

-INSTALLATION HOW TO
+INSTALLATION HOW TO:

-To install, run:
+pip install Cython
+pip install jBessel

+or download source and run:

 python setup.py install

 Then simply start a Python session and do: from Bessel import jBessel